 They’re definitely my ray of sunshine on windy rainy days!

-With this method, cooking time is reduced to 1 or 2 minutes per side and therefore yields a moist meat without drying it out.
+With this method, cooking time is reduced to 1 or 2 minutes per side and yields a truly moist and succulent meat without drying it out.

 The chicken slices also cook evenly since the thickness is pretty much consistent.

-Overall these Pan Grilled Chicken Panini made a delicious usage for my leftover artichoke pesto!
+These panini sandwiches made a delicious usage for my leftover artichoke pesto!
 However you can just as easily go for store bought if you wish.
 Or, simply substitute the pesto for mayo if you prefer!

 And now I’m wishing for some warmer temperatures to enjoy these panini outdoors!